iw5ejm/RFWx_MicroModem/README.md

 Mark realeased the code for the microAPRS modem, so you can either buy it or build it your self with an arduino nano AT328p.
 See schematic in repository.

+The two arduino are simply connected with a cross cable between the two phisical serial port: RX0 with TX1 and viceversa.

 The controller has no need for real time clock: it uses Countdown library by Rob Tillaart.
 Thanks to Marco IU5HJU for the BME280 related function.